fu01101010/spacegame/README.rst

 - :code:`root`: The :code:`CMakeLists.txt` and :code:`.command` files are located directly in the root folder.

-  - :code:`/bin`: contains the :code: `game` executable file.
+  - :code:`/bin`: contains the :code:`game` executable file.

-  - :code:`/build`: contains the :code: `cmake` generated build files.
+  - :code:`/build`: contains the :code:`cmake` generated build files.

-  - :code:`/source`: contains the :code: `main.cpp` source file and other headers.
+  - :code:`/source`: contains the :code:`main.cpp` source file and other headers.

 2: cmake
 ========

-i didnt want to write :code:`g++ -o ./helloGit ./helloGit.cpp`, easier to push a button or to just write :code:`./helloGit.command` much time saved.

 .. code-block::